echeran/smile-of-murugan/webbook/chapter03.md

 identical then the date could be anything between the 6th-7th and 8th Cent.
 A.D.
 If they were not identical, the commentary could be as late as the 10th-12th Cent.
+But I would be inclined-for a number of reasons which I cannot go into here[^iraiynar-akapporul]-to regard the poet and the commentator as one and the same man, and set the date of the commentary at about 750 A.D.
+A tradition maintains that the commentary was composed by the poet Nakkīrar and was transmitted orally for eight generations until it was written down by a Nilakantan of Muciṟi.

-But I would be inclined-for a number of reasons which I cannot go into here¹-to regard the poet and 1 The commentary on *Iṟaiyaṉār* Akapporuḷ uses the similes taken from the description of pre-marital love as found in the *Perunkatai,* cf. *Iṟaiyaṉār* Akapp. *sūtra* 2 (ed.
+[^iraiynar-akapporul]: The commentary on *Iṟaiyaṉār* Akapporuḷ uses the similes taken from the description of pre-marital love as found in the *Perunkatai,* cf. *Iṟaiyaṉār* Akapp. *sūtra* 2 (ed.
 1939), p.
 38: *Perunkatai* I, xxxii, 17 and 18. *Perun-* *katai* is earlier than the 10th Cent., but certainly not earlier than cca 700